-One of the first question people ask before coming is what to wear in Morocco.
+One of the first questions people ask before coming is what to wear in Morocco.
 The answer to this varies widely.
-But, perhaps most important to know is, there is no dress code in Morocco.
+But, perhaps the most important to know is, there is no dress code in Morocco.
 You are not required to dress in one way or another.

-How to Dress in Marrakech (or any big city)
+How to Dress in Marrakech as a Female (or any big city)

 Anything really goes however, it is advisable to be at least somewhat covered.
 You’ll never see a man that is shirtless and for women, keeping the chest and stomach area covered is advisable.

 Also, like it or not, the less you wear the more attention you will attract, especially for women.

 How to Dress in Morocco – Rural Morocco